devsecopsgirl/internship-appsecco/docs/dast-tools.md

 ```
 sudo chown -R 1000:1000 /var/lib/jenkins/workspace/dast-jenkins-pipeline/zap-report/
 ```
-* So the full pipeline looks like this for DAST pipeline.
+* So the full pipeline looks like this for DAST pipeline which was successfull.

 ```
 pipeline {